Smart metersWrong readsRegister errors

-What to do while the meter problem is unresolved
+What to do while the smart issue is unresolved

-- Submit manual readings and keep the confirmation.
+1. Keep submitting manual readings and save the confirmation.

-- Take periodic photos showing the meter and serial number.
+2. Take periodic photos of the meter and serial number.

-- Ask the supplier to confirm the register labels and tariff mapping.
+3. Ask the supplier to confirm the day/night register labels if you are on a multi-rate setup.

 Frequently asked questions